kheerand/Daemon/public/daemon.md

 [ABOUT]

-My name is Daniel Miessler (MEE-slur) and I'm a Cybersecurity guy turned Cyber/AI guy based out of the San Francisco Bay Area.

-My main projects right now are Frame—an AI application building platform, Human 3.0—A system for upgrading humans to prepare for what's coming, and Threshold—an application that filters the internet by what you're guaranteed to like.
+My name is Kheeran Dharmawardena and I am the Principal consultant at Cytrax Consulting, a small consulting firm that specialises in Complex Systems and information ecosystems.

-I spend most of my time thinking about how AI will change work and society.
-I live in the Bay Area and write at danielmiessler.com.
-My goal is pretty simple: help people figure out what they're meant to do with their lives, especially as the world changes rapidly around us.
+I spend most of my time thinking about how the interconnected world works and how to architecture influences the behaviours of this complex system.

+I am married to Jinani (Jini) Dharmawardena and have two children, Ethan and Anaya.

+My main projects right now are building Cytrax business and brand, introducing dataspaces to Australia.

 [CURRENT_LOCATION]

-Currently home in the Bay Area
+Currently home in Melbourne, Victoria, Australia

 [MISSION]

-Increase human Eudaimonia by helping people identify, articulate, and pursue their own purpose in life.
-Build systems—heavily leveraging the latest in AI—that help people upgrade to the best possible version of themselves (Human 3.0).
-Transfer (or store) my and B's minds into a format that we can upload into the next (digital) version of our lives.
+Improve the human condition

 [TELOS]

 TELOS is my personal framework for tracking purpose and direction in life.
 It's a structured way to document Problems I want to solve, Missions to address them, Goals to achieve, and Metrics to track progress.
 The name comes from the Greek word for purpose or end goal.

 Problems (P) - The most important issues I see in the world that need solving:
-- P1: People lack meaning in their lives, and this is about to get far worse because of AI and robotics taking away most traditional jobs
-- P2: People are stuck in a 1950's style hierarchical mindset that makes them think they're not one of the "special ones" with ideas and dreams
+- P1: Everything is complex in today's hyperconnected world, yet the predominant thinking and tools are ones catering for a complicated world.
-- P3: People have poor models for how the world works, and the lack the tools to properly improve them
+- P2: People have poor models for how the world works, and the lack the tools to properly improve them

 Missions (M) - My approaches to addressing these problems:
-- M1: Increase human Eudaimonia by helping people identify, articulate, and pursue their own purpose in life
-- M2: Build systems—heavily leveraging the latest in AI—that help people upgrade to the best possible version of themselves (Human 3.0)
-- M3: Transfer (or store) my and B's minds into a format that we can upload into the next (digital) version of our lives
+- M1: Increase the understanding and use of complex methodologies to problems.
+- M2: Create social architectures that increase the coherence within the system to be strategic.

 [FAVORITE_BOOKS]

-- "1929" (currently reading)
-- "Mathematica", by David Bessis
-- "Meditations" by Marcus Aurelius
-- "The Obstacle Is the Way" by Ryan Holiday
-- "Sapiens" by Yuval Noah Harari
-- "The Singularity Is Near" by Ray Kurzweil
+- "The Long Road to Freedom" by Nelson Mandela
-- "Zero to One" by Peter Thiel
+- "Blink" by Malcolm Gladwell
 - "The Art of War" by Sun Tzu
-- "Antifragile" by Nassim Nicholas Taleb
-- "The Black Swan" by Nassim Nicholas Taleb
-- "Thinking, Fast and Slow" by Daniel Kahneman
-- "The Lean Startup" by Eric Ries

 [FAVORITE_MOVIES]

+- Top Gun
+- Gladiator
+- Avatar
+- Shawshank Redemption
+- Star Wars
+- Bad Boys
 - The Matrix
-- Pulp Fiction
 - Ex Machina
 - Blade Runner 2049
-- Her
 - Arrival
 - Interstellar
 - Gattaca

 [FAVORITE_PODCASTS]

-- The Joe Rogan Experience
-- Lex Fridman Podcast
-- Huberman Lab
-- Making Sense with Sam Harris
-- The Tim Ferriss Show
+None.

 [DAILY_ROUTINE]

-- 8AM Wakeup
-- Outside 🚶🏼‍➡️Walk in the ☀️Sunlight for 5-10 minutes
-- Avoid inputs that could be interesting / distracting
-- 💊 Vitamins / Supplements / Nootropics
-- 🥛 Small Protein shake
-- ☕ Caffeine
+- Wake up around 7:30am
+- Have a tea to start the morning
+- Take the kids to school
+- Have a coffee before starting work
-- 📅 Start agenda
+- Start work around 9am
-- Chipotle Bowl (Brown Rice / Black Beans) around lunch sometimes
-- Protein Shake for lunch sometimes
-- Try to walk around 5-30 minutes near dusk (not strict on this)
+- Finish work around 5:30pm
+- Have dinner with the family
+- Spend time with the kids
+- Watch a movie or series on Netflix/Disney with wife or exercise by going to the gym or taking a long walk
+- Get back to work and self-improvement activities around 10:30-11pm
-- Sleep with Eye Mask and Earplugs, around 2300-1AM
+- Wrap up and get to bed around 12:30-1am

 [PREFERENCES]

+- PKM: Obsidian with plugins and extensions
+- Diagrams: Excalidraw for Obsidian, Draw.io, Google Slides, Powerpoint
-- Writing tools: Neovim with Tokyo Night Storm theme
+- Writing tools: Obsidian, vim, VS Code
-- Programming languages: Go, Python, TypeScript
+- Programming languages: Mainly Python but sometimes Javascript
-- Operating system: macOS with extensive CLI customization
+- Operating system: Windows 11 with Ubuntu via WSL
-- Coffee: Black, no sugar
+- Coffee: Latte, no sugar
-- Music: Electronic, ambient, classical
+- Music: R&B, Reggae, Deep house, Electronic, Jungle, ambient, classical
-- Exercise: Running, hiking, martial arts
+- Exercise: Hiking, infrequent gym
-- Learning style: Reading, building, teaching
+- Learning style: Reading, doing, teaching
 - Communication: Direct, honest, philosophical
-- Work style: Deep focus blocks, automation-heavy
+- Work style: Deep focus blocks
 - Values: Curiosity, growth, helping others, building useful things

 [PREDICTIONS]

 - Recession-like shock caused by AI job loss by 2027 (Chances About Even)
+- AI may threaten the very existence of humans (Likely)
+- By about 2035, Self-reproducing AI systems will qualify as its own Kingdom in the Taxonomy of life
-- We'll have AGI between 2025 and 2028 (Almost Certain)
+- We'll have AGI between 2028 and 2038 (Almost Certain)
-- Open-source models will largely catch up to closed-source models (Probable)
-- Apple is about to go from the worst AI implementation to the best (Probable)
-- Everyone, including people, will have an API (Almost Certain)
-- Personal daemons will broadcast preferences (Almost Certain)
 - Venues personalize based on customer preferences (Almost Certain)
 - People will lack meaning and look for it in games (Almost Certain)